Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 NEC does not explicitly set a limit on voltage rise, but the software assumes a 2% rise from the inverter to the connection point, as per Standard AS/NZS 4777.1:2016.

-Accurately calculating voltage drops results in lower voltage drops, leading to smaller cable sizes and saving money.
+Accurately calculating voltage drops results in lower voltage drops, leading to smaller wire sizes and saving money.
 The accurate voltage drop equation for three-phase systems is shown below.

 ℹ️ For DC voltage drop calculations, the reactance X is set to zero.